anil-k-rajamoni18/JavaBackendDevOps/DEVOPS/K8/lesson3_Ingress_NetworkPolices_1.md

 ---

-### 🛠️ Example: Allow Only Frontend to Talk to Backend
+### 🛠️ Example1: Allow Only Frontend to Talk to Backend

 ```yaml
 apiVersion: networking.k8s.io/v1